Last Updated: May 12, 2026

 Water Quality

-Oranda Goldfish are freshwater fish that can be sensitive to water temperature.
+Oranda Goldfish are freshwater fish that is sensitive to water temperature.
 It’s essential to get the water conditions, quality, and temperature just right.

 Filtration

-Oranda Goldfish Carassius auratus can be mucky and create a lot of waste, so you need a good filtration system.
+Oranda Goldfish Carassius auratus is mucky and create a lot of waste, so you need a good filtration system.
 An efficient filter will remove all toxins from the tank and keep the water clean.

 However, your fish can become stressed by strong water movement, so keep this in mind when getting a filter.
 An adjustable flow outlet will help with this, or you can redirect the flow via the plants away from the swimming area.
 Due to their messy nature, filtration is one of the most important water parameters of oranda goldfish care.